Diagonal cycles and anticyclotomic Iwasawa theory of modular forms: Introduction

 where $V_f^\vee$ is the contragredient of Deligne's $\mathfrak{P}$-adic Galois representation associated to $f$.

-We prove, among other results, the following applications to the Bloch--Kato conjecture for $V_{f,\chi}$: Under mild hypothesis on $f$ and $\chi$, the nonvanishing of the Rankin--Selberg $L$-function $L(f/K,\chi,s)$ at the center $s=k/2$ implies that the dimension of the associated Bloch--Kato Selmer group is $0$; and when this central $L$-value vanishes, the nonvanishing of a distinguished class $\kappa_{f,\chi}$ implies that the dimension of the associated Bloch--Kato Selmer group is $1$.
-These results are applications of the main contribution of this paper, which is the construction of a new anticyclotomic Euler system for $V_{f,\chi}$.

-Our construction is based on a generalisation of the diagonal cycles introduced by Gross--Kudla \cite{gross-kudla} and Gross--Schoen \cite{gross-schoen}, and studied more recently by Darmon--Rotger and Bertolini--Seveso--Venerucci (see \cite{BDRSV}).
+We prove the following applications to the Bloch--Kato conjecture for $V_{f,\chi}$.
+Under mild hypotheses on $f$ and $\chi$, the nonvanishing of the Rankin--Selberg $L$-function $L(f/K,\chi,s)$ at the center $s=r$ implies that the associated Bloch--Kato Selmer group is $0$; and when this central $L$-value vanishes, the nonvanishing of a distinguished class $\kappa_{f,\chi}$ implies that the dimension of the associated Bloch--Kato Selmer group is $1$.
+In addition, we also prove a divisibility in the Iwasawa main conjecture for $V_{f,\chi}$, both in the definite and in the indefinite settings.
+These results are deduced as applications of the main contribution of this paper, which is the construction of a new anticyclotomic Euler system for $V_{f,\chi}$.
+By exploiting the decomposition of certain triple products, our construction is based on a generalization of the diagonal cycles introduced by Gross--Kudla \cite{gross-kudla} and Gross--Schoen \cite{gross-schoen}, and studied more recently by Darmon--Rotger and Bertolini--Seveso--Venerucci (see \cite{BDRSV}).